idkpmiller/rpcapd-for-RPi/README.md

 # INSTALATION
 There is no real installation as such simple download the file rpcapd.arm in this repo and then save it on your RPi.
-The directory I normally plae it is in /usr/bin/ as that directory in on the command path.
+The directory I normally place it is in /usr/bin/ as that directory is on the command path, for sake of ease I will assume in this README that you too are going to use this directory.
-I normally rename the file from rpcapd.arm to simply rpcapd on linux this can be done using the following command assuming you are in the same directory as the downloaded file and want to place in the aformentioned directory: sudo mv rpcapd.arm /usr/bin/rpcapd
+I normally rename the file from rpcapd.arm to simply rpcapd on linux this can be done using the following command assuming you are in the same directory as the downloaded file and want to place in the aformentioned directory:
+*sudo mv rpcapd.arm /usr/bin/rpcapd*

-Next in order to execute the file we need to add the permissions sudo chmod +x /usr/bin/rpcapd
+Next in order to execute the file we need to add the permissions *sudo chmod +x /usr/bin/rpcapd*

 # RUNNING
-To see the help information type pcapd -h at the command line. my normal way to run is to use rpcapd -d -n
+To see the help information type *rpcapd -h* at the command line. my normal way to run is to use
+*rpcapd -d -n*

 The two options i use most ofter are:
 -d  start as a daemon